Coronavirus digest: Over 10 million vaccinated in Germany | DW | 03.04.2021

 Some 1,000 people took to the streets of St Gallen according to local newspaper Tagblatt.

-Britain will allow care home residents in England two visitors starting April 12, the government said on Saturday.
-This would allow some grandparents the chance to meet their grandchildren for the first time in months.
+Britain will allow care home residents in England to receive two visitors starting April 12, the government said on Saturday.
+This will allow some grandparents the chance to meet their grandchildren for the first time in months.

 "I’m particularly pleased to allow residents to have more visitors, including grandchildren, given the isolation and concern felt by so many this past year," Prime Minister Boris Johnson said in a statement.